Traveling for IVF: What to expect and how to prepare?

 Advantages of IVF Travel:

 • IVF treatments can be much less expensive in some countries, making them a better choice for many pairs.
 For example, a single cycle of IVF in Mexico costs around $5,800, while in the U.S., it can range from $10,000 to $15,000, not including medications.
-In Iran and Turkey, these costs are much lower, between 2500$ to 3000$.
+In Iran and Turkey, these costs are much lower, between $2,500 and $3,000.

 • Less Time Spent Waiting: If you travel for IVF, you may not have to wait as long, as they can be extended in some countries.